 ...demonstrate high ethical standards toward others with integrity, compassion, empathy, and respect (Application).

 ...contribute to positive change within the forensic sciences on behalf of society and the profession (Synthesis).

 Students with a major in Forensic Science will select one of the following specializations to establish their academic and professional focus.

-The major of Forensic Science with a specialization in Forensic Biology is designed for students interested in the application of biology and DNA to forensic evidence.
+The major of Forensic Science with a specialization in Forensic DNA Analysis is designed for students interested in the application of biology and DNA to forensic evidence.
 This specialization provides a strong background in molecular biology with additional exposure to aspects of forensic science.
 Students completing this specialization will be well prepared for a graduate Forensic Science program or employment in a crime laboratory.

 Specialization learning outcomes